How to Create an XML Schema Using Data in Excel

 </dataset>

-Rules of Creating an XML Schema
+Rules for Creating an XML Schema

-You need to maintain the following rules while creating an XML Schema for Excel.
+You need to maintain the following rules while creating an XML Schema for Excel:

 • Each column header name has to start with a letter or an underscore.
 You can’t start a column header name using a number in an XML document.